Majorelle Gardens, Marrakesh

 Furthermore, there are numerous types of palm trees and succulent plants and some architectural elements such as fountains and small temples.

-The characterising element of the garden is the colour "Majorelle Blue", a particular cobalt blue shade used by the painter to paint the walls of architectural artefacts and decorative components.
+The characterizing element of the garden is the color "Majorelle Blue“, a particular cobalt blue shade used by the painter to paint the walls of architectural artefacts and decorative components.

-Another characterising element is represented by the tiles "Zellige", carefully chosen to decorate the Majorelle villa.
+Another characterizing element is represented by the tiles "Zellige“, carefully chosen to decorate Majorelle's villa.

-After the death of the aforementioned painter, there followed a period during which the garden remained unused but in the 80s the designer Yves Saint Laurent purchased the complex.
+After the painter's death, a period followed during which the garden remained unused, but in the 1980s the designer Yves Saint Laurent purchased the complex.

 Numerous renovations followed on the villa which nevertheless retained the intense blue colour typical of Berber village buildings.